Pandemic Orders and industry requirements are regularly updated

 - educating and keeping employees up to date on new information

-- travelled or are planning to travel overseas
+- talking to employees who have travelled or are planning to travel

 Controlling risks to health

-Employers also have a duty to consult with employees and health and safety representatives (HSRs), so far as is reasonably practicable, on matters related to health or safety that directly affect, or are likely to directly affect them.
-This includes consulting on decisions about how to control risks associated with COVID-19 in the workplace.
+Employers have a duty to consult with employees, independent contractors and any health and safety representatives (HSRs), so far as is reasonably practicable, on matters related to health or safety that directly affect, or are likely to directly affect them.
+This includes consultation on identifying hazards or risks and decisions about how to control risks associated with COVID-19.